veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/footer.md

-{
-  "name" : "footer",
-  "type" : "Component"
-  "category": “Layout”
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" : "The footer component defines a footer for a document or section.
-A footer component should contain information about its containing element.
-",
-  "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"

-}

-## Guide:
 ### Overview:
 A footer component typically contains authorship information, copyright information,contact information, sitemap, back to top links, related documents.
 There can be several footer components in one document.